billhennessy/blog-chunky/content/post/2021/memorial-day-2021.md

 Today, we honor those who gave their lives that our nation might live.
 Let's not forget the sacrifice, also, borne by those who, in a steel folding chair beside a grave, received a folded flag as a token of appreciation on behalf of a grateful nation.

 *Fidélium ánimæ per misericórdiam Dei requiéscant in pace*.

+---

+Please watch this incredible story from Simon Sinek.
+The perfect story for Memorial Day.

+{{< youtube xoBks8_2gVw >}}

+Peace